Tiffany Pollard: 2007–2014: I Love New York and spin-off series

-Pollard was given her own spin-off series I Love New York which was Pollard's first reality television series.
-She went on to star in other spin-off series, including I Love New York 2, New York Goes to Hollywood, New York Goes to Work, and more recently, Brunch with Tiffany.

-Before the finale of Flavor of Love's second season, Pollard denied having her own show.
-However, after the finale aired, she said that she had already signed on for one.
-I Love New York, a reality series focused on Pollard as she navigated a group of suitors vying for her affection, premiered on January 8, 2007, and remains the most-watched series debut in VH1 history with 4.426 million viewers.
-Pollard chose Patrick "Tango" Hunter in the finale, however the two had a falling out, and their engagement ended shortly after filming.
+Before the finale of season two's Flavor of Love, Pollard had initially denied having her own show.
+However, after the finale aired, she announced her own dating reality show.
+I Love New York, a reality series focused on Pollard as she navigated a group of suitors vying for her affection, premiered on January 8, 2007.
+The show held a record for The Most-Watched Series Debut in VH1 history with 4.426 million viewers.
+The finale resulted in Pollard choosing Patrick "Tango" Hunter as her boyfriend.
+During the reunion episode, Hunter ended his relationship with Pollard.

-51 Minds Entertainment premiered a follow-up season of I Love New York 2 on October 8, 2007 on VH1.
-The second season introduced a new group of men, including "Tailor Made" and "Mr. Boston".
-In the finale Tailor Made (real name George Weisgerber) proposed to Pollard, but was turned down.
+51 Minds Entertainment premiered a follow-up season titled I Love New York 2 on October 8, 2007, on VH1.
+The second season introduced a new group of men, including George "Tailor Made" Weisgerber.
+During the finale episode, Tailor Made proposed to Pollard, but was turned down.
 During the I Love New York 2 reunion special, Tailor Made proposed a second time and Pollard accepted.

-Pollard's efforts to land a high-profile acting role provided a narrative for another new spin-off.
-New York Goes to Hollywood premiered on August 4, 2008, on VH1.

-In 2009, Pollard stepped out of the lifestyle she had grown accustomed to and took on the challenge of trying a humble job.
-Her fourth spin-off series, New York Goes to Work, premiered on May 4, 2009, and follows Pollard each week as viewers voted via text message on which of three job options she would take.
-If she successfully impressed her employer, she would earn a $10,000 bonus.
-However, if she quit, failed, or was fired, she would forfeit the bonus.
+In August 2008, Pollard starred in her third reality TV show New York Goes to Hollywood.
+The show chronicled her efforts to pursue a career in acting as well as music.
+Pollard appeared in the 2008 American crime comedy film First Sunday.

+In February 2009, Pollard toured with the stage production of The Vagina Monologues.
+In May 2009, she debuted her fourth TV show New York Goes to Work.
+The series centered around Pollard performing a different occupation each episode and if it deemed successful by her employer, she would earn a $10,000 bonus check.
 Over the course of the series, Pollard earned $45,000 in bonuses, succeeding in four jobs, failing or quitting four others, and ultimately drawing in the season finale.
 In the series finale, viewers voted via mobile poll to choose New York's next task, and the majority selected I Love New York 3.

-Production for I Love New York 3 was set to start sometime in the first quarter of 2010; however, prior to that time frame, VH1 requested immediate cancellation of the "celebreality" franchise and shelved plans for I Love New York 3.
+Production for I Love New York 3 was set to start during the first quarter of 2010; however, VH1 requested immediate cancellation of the "celebreality" franchise and shelved plans for I Love New York 3.
 In the summer of 2011, Pollard revealed that I Love New York 3 was shelved due to the murder-suicide case of Ryan Jenkins, who was a former contestant of Megan Wants a Millionaire.
 Following the halt in production, Pollard decided to take a step back from the spotlight for a period of time, marking a significant shift in her public life.
+After I Love New York 3 was shelved, Pollard appeared in various television series, such as DTLA and That Sex Show.
+In 2014, Pollard was profiled in an episode of E!'s True Hollywood Story, which revisted her rise to fame and explored her journey as a television personality.